iron-io/docs/worker/custom_images_and_git_repos/index.md

   - ['docker', 'custom docker image']
 ---

-If you’re using IronWorker, you are familiar with using Docker.
+If you’re using IronWorker, you are most likely familiar with using Docker.
 One of the best things about using Docker is how easy it is to make your own images with whatever you need on it.
 Sometimes, we want to add a repo hosted on GitHub.
 This article will explain how.

 <section id="toc">
   <h3>Table of Contents</h3>